A view of downtown

 The City of Pittsburgh

-implemented a 2019 city ordinance requiring all new and existing city facilities to be built or retrofit to net-zero energy.
+implemented a 2019 city ordinance requiring all new and existing city facilities to be built or retrofitted to net-zero energy.

 The city of Pittsburgh embraces climate tech